Merzasphor/MWSE/docs/source/guides/mod-translations.md

 ## Translation Files

 The translation files available in the **i18n** folder follow a simple format, but it warrants description here.
 Each is a simple lua file that returns a table.
-That table has a locale as a key, with a value another table with key/value translation pairs.

-!!! tip
-	There is nothing stopping you from using **eng.lua** to define all translations in one file, but it is not suggested that you do so.
-Because the locale is known when the game starts, and language cannot be changed mid-game, there is no reason to keep more than one dictionary in memory.
+The keys in that table can be passed to the `i18n` value returned from `mwse.loadTranslation` to get a translation for the player's language.

 A translation value is typically a string, but it can also have support for different translations based on values fed.